tommytracey/udacity/deep-learning-nano/projects/1-DLND-your-first-network/README.md

-# Your first neural network
+### Deep Learning Foundations Nanodegree
+# Project: Predicting Daily Bike Rentals

+---
+# Results
+The sections below outline the work I completed as part of this project.
+The Jupyter Notebook document containing the source code is located [here](https://github.com/tommytracey/udacity/blob/master/deep-learning-nano/projects/1-DLND-your-first-network/dlnd-your-first-neural-network-v5.ipynb).

+## Overview
-In this project, you'll build your first neural network and use it to predict daily bike rental ridership.
-We've provided some of the code, but left the implementation of the neural network up to you (for the most part).
-After you've submitted this project, feel free to explore the data and the model more.
+In this project, we build your first neural network and use it to predict daily bike rental ridership.
+Some of the code is provided, but Udacity left the implementation of the neural network up to us (for the most part).

 ```python